 Students may earn Christian Service hours for their participation on a trip.
 The number of hours credited varies per experience and questions should be directed to the trip coordinator.

-This workshop retreat, scheduled for January 18-21, 2018, at the Brother David Darst Center in Chicago, serves as a tool to explore issues of justice and the reality of oppression.
+DeLaSalle students have taken part in several urban immersion experiences at the Brother David Darst Center in Chicago, which serves as a tool to explore issues of justice and the reality of oppression.
 Through partnerships with local agencies, participants get to know people served by these agencies, challenge stereotypes, confront fears, and break down barriers.
 Daily communal prayer, meal preparation, recreational and educational sessions are designed to reflect on the work and observations conducted at agencies.

-DeLaSalle has hosted a service trip to Colorado for the last three years, in which students work to rebuild national parks destroyed by wildfires in 2012.
+DeLaSalle has hosted several service trip experiences to Colorado as students helped rebuild national parks destroyed by wildfires in 2012.
 In addition to their service work, students have participated in activities such as whitewater rafting, horseback riding as well as tours of Colorado’s top college and universities.

 Forty-one students participated on the trip in 2015.
 Students planted new trees, removed old trees and used them to make woodchips to spread across the forest floor and prevented future land erosion by building up hillsides with boulders and timber.